radekBednarik/data_generator/README.md

 Create dataset with random data of datatypes int, float, str and date (more precisely python's datetime.datetime).

-Data can be exported to .csv or .json files.
+Data can be exported to .csv, .xlsx or .json files.

 Data are created using CLI commands.